shoexue/justinxue-portfolio/src/content/about/_content/about.md

 # What's up!

-I'm a student at the [McGill University](https://www.mcgill.ca/) majoring in Computer Science.
+I'm a student at [McGill University](https://www.mcgill.ca/) majoring in Computer Science.

 ## A bit about me: